DataVisualizationCUJ/WealthGapFinalProject/RaceTech/README.md

 Reach: Ideally, it would be nice to have a breakdown of how many men and women are obtaining computer science, engineering, information systems and similar degrees in Manhattan.

 Race - tech

+Second draft of race visualization:
+![This image is the second draft of David Ok's race chart] (images/SecondRace.jpg) The chart is not styled to match Quartz's color scheme and font.

 ![This image is for the Close scenario for the Race-Tech visualization] (images/Race01.jpg)
 Close: The visualization will be a demographic breakdown of the tech industry.
 The chart type will be a stacked bar graph with data from The NYC Tech Economy report.
 The “close” scenario will be a stacked bar chart of major tech companies that have released diversity reports: Google, Facebook, Twitter, Apple, eBay, Yahoo and LinkedIn.
 The chart will use the colors that Quartz charts typically use: purple and light blue for the bars, with gray type for the axes.
 I envision the chart to look the same regardless of browser size/mobile device.